Skip to main content

 Access Control Lists (ACLs) provide access control to directories and files.
 ACLs can set read, write, and execute permissions for the owner, group, and all other system users.

 When setting a default ACL on a directory, its subdirectories inherit the same rights automatically.
-ACLs can be used with the btrfs, ext3, ext4, OCFS2, and XFS file systems, as well as mounted NFS file systems.
+You can use ACLs with the btrfs, ext3, ext4, OCFS2, and XFS file systems, as well as mounted NFS file systems.

 Objectives